mcfdn/mcfdn.github.io/_posts/2016-08-01-customising-api-responses-in-laravel-5.md

         }
     }

 Here we're registering a custom `api` macro, which wraps the original response data in a new array before creating a new response object for it.
-You'll need to register your service provider in the `providers` section of your application config:
+We'll need to register our service provider in the `providers` section of our application config:

 <strong class="code-title">/config/app.php</strong>